sbromberger/LightGraphs.jl/README.md

 structure itself.
 Such data lends itself to storage in more traditional and better-optimized mechanisms.

-Additional functionalities can be found in the companion package [LightGraphsExtras.jl](https://github.com/JuliaGraphs/LightGraphsExtras.jl).
+Additional functionality may be found in the companion package [LightGraphsExtras.jl](https://github.com/JuliaGraphs/LightGraphsExtras.jl).

 ## Documentation
 Full documentation available at [GitHub Pages](https://juliagraphs.github.io/LightGraphs.jl/latest).